What is a "bank" and why is it important?

 4. Tune in psychologically

-Psychology is the key to holding a bank.
+Psychology is key to holding a bank.

-Don't let emotions control actions:
+Don't let emotions drive actions:

 5. Watch rates and volatility